-Our core therapeutic technology is based on the cardiosphere-derived cell, or CDC, a type of cardiac progenitor cell that composes a minor fraction of the cardiac muscle cell population and was first identified in the academic laboratory of Capricor’s scientific founder, Dr. Eduardo Marbán.
-Since the initial report in 2007, CDCs have been the subject of over 100 peer-reviewed scientific publications and have been administered to approximately 140 human subjects across several clinical trials.
+Our core therapeutic technology is based on the cardiosphere-derived cells, or CDC’s, a type of cardiac derived cell therapy that was first identified in the academic laboratory of Capricor’s scientific founder, Dr. Eduardo Marbán.
+Since the initial report in 2007, CDCs have been the subject of over 100 peer-reviewed scientific publications and have been administered to over 200 human subjects across several clinical trials.
 CDCs have been shown to exert potent immunomodulatory activity and alters the immune system’s activity to encourage cellular regeneration.
 We are currently developing allogeneic CDCs (CAP-1002) as a product candidate for the treatment of Duchenne muscular dystrophy and investigating their effects on skeletal and cardiac function.
 Pre-clinical and clinical data support the therapeutic concept of administering CDCs as a means to address conditions in which the heart or skeletal muscle has been damaged.

 CDCs are derived from cardiospheres, or CSps, which are self-assembling multicellular clusters that contain the three major cell types present in the heart.
 The relatively large size of CSps makes them less suitable than CDCs for intracoronary or intravenous route of administration.
 CDCs are sufficiently small that, within acceptable dose limits, they can be infused into a coronary artery or into the peripheral vasculature.